andmos/bats-examples/README.md

 (Some intro on how it's more common than not to have tests in our project)

-[Dave Farley wrote a blog post some years ago](https://www.davefarley.net/?p=278) about how we should use technics from classical science and engineering and apply them to software development to make the field "a real engineering field, not just a pretend-to-be", and to archive this, testing is essential.
+[Dave Farley wrote a blog post some years ago](https://www.davefarley.net/?p=278) about how we should use techniques from classical science and engineering and apply them to software development to make the field "a real engineering field, not just a pretend-to-be", and to archive this, testing is essential.
 To be frank, in how many other engineering fields is testing of the things created optional?

-Used correctly, automated testing is a great way to implement the essence of science, to falsify the theories about the code.
+Used correctly, automated testing is a great way to implement the essence of science, to falsify the hypothesis about the code.

-Every programming language or ecosystem that's worth taking seriously has a testing library (or sometimes whole frameworks) created for them.
+Every programming language or ecosystem that's worth taking seriously has a testing library, or sometimes whole frameworks created for them.
 For C# and dotnet [xunit](https://github.com/xunit/xunit) has become somewhat of a standard, in Java and JVM land [JUnit](https://junit.org/junit5/) has been around for a long time, and for JavaScript, both frontend and backend, testing with [Jest](https://jestjs.io/) has seen a lot of traction.

 Writing our unit, integration or integrated tests in the same language as the production code and keeping the tests close is the de facto standard.

 But aren't we forgetting something?
-Our applications don't stop at the repo(?) level.
-To be able to build and deploy the code, chances are we have some build scripts and deployment pipelines, or some good old "glue scripts" keeping it all together.
+Our systems do not stop at the application code level.
+To be able to build and deploy our code, chances are we have some build scripts and deployment pipelines, or some good old "glue scripts" keeping it all together.
 To do most of this heavy lifting most of us still depend on the good old shell scripts, most notably written in the old work-horse Bourne Again Shell, or Bash.

 If anything, chances are slim that Bash is going away anytime soon, and scripts written for the shell deserves tests of it's own.